axieinfinity/ronin-documentation/docs/staking/withdraw-stake.md

 # Withdraw stake

-You can withdraw your stake as long as it's been 3 days since your last stake.
+You can withdraw part of, or all RON from a validator without penalties.
+The only requirement for withdrawal is it has to be at least three days since the last time you staked in.

 1. Go to the [staking dashboard](https://saigon-staking.roninchain.com/) and select **My Staking**.
 2. Click **Action > Withdraw stake**.